hindutva/hindutva.github.io/main/rivals/abe-disease/hindu-response.md

 ## Solidarity with other pagans/ polytheists.

 - During the Yazidi massacre: Ravishankar gave aid.
-- Assistance to Heraka of Nagaland : [see here](../../../../paganology/para-hindus/zeme-heraka/).
+- Assistance to Heraka of Nagaland.

 ## Temple Reconstruction
 Whenever hindu kings regained dominion, they restored or built fresh new temples the turuShkAs destroyed.
 Eg: somanAtha temple was rebuilt repeatedly, the vishvanAtha temple in kAshi (by the rAjaputra prince. then by ahilyAbAi, with gold added by raNajIt singh).